Code-4-Community/learning-resources/docs/week-3.md

 ```

 ## Material UI: a lifesaver

 We all hate having to style our components for hours on end to make them look beautiful and actually work
 properly.
 Do not worry because Material UI is here to save the day!

 ### What is Material UI?

-Material UI is a popular framework in react.
+Material UI is a popular framework in React.
 It is a library filled with pre-styled components that are super
 helpful.
 There are many different components that basically replace the need for any pure html components in
 your project.
 Each of the pre-made components will save you a ton of time on styling and formatting.

 ### How can I use it?

 All you have to do is import any component you want from the list found
 [here](https://material-ui.com/components/box/).
 For example let us replace the html `<button>` for John's
 likes with a Material UI Button component.